R3ub3nG/MyWebsite/README.md

 # Personal Portfolio Website

 A modern, responsive portfolio website built with React, Material-UI, and Framer Motion animations.
-This portfolio showcases professional experience, technical skills, education, and projects in an interactive and visually appealing format.
+This portfolio showcases my professional experience, technical skills, education, and projects in an interactive and visually appealing format.

 ![Portfolio Website](.github/screenshot.png)